RegestaItalia/trm-docs/client/docs/commands.md

 # System alias

-Because a connection to an SAP OnPremise system has a quite a few parameters, connecting to a system by typing all of them via CLI can be challenging.
+Because a connection to an SAP ECC/S4 system has a quite a few parameters, connecting to a system by typing all of them via CLI can be challenging.

 To solve this problem, you can create a system alias.

-A system alias is an easy way to store all of the connection attributes, including login data, of an SAP OnPremise system.
+A system alias is an easy way to store all of the connection attributes, including login data, of an SAP ECC/S4 system.

 System aliases are saved in **plain text** in the AppData `systems.ini` file.